sraskin/automationexercise-and-tips-with-cypress/README.md

 18. Verify the success message 'Your order has been placed successfully!'

 I followed a recommended design pattern for this project.
-- I have used Page Object Model (POM) design pattern (in reusable commands)
+- I have used Page Object Model (POM) design pattern (in reusable commands also object oriented approach)
   - [ In Cypress we do not have to use the object-oriented PageObject implementation.
 We can also move typical logic into reusable Cypress Custom Commands that do not have any internal state and just allow us to reuse code. ]
 - I have created a separate file for each test case.
 - I have used Cypress fixtures to store the test data.